 Veterans Resource Center

-Visit the list of curated resources below to learn about state and federal education, employment, housing, health, disability and other benefits available to eligible veterans and their families.
+Check out the curated resources below to learn about state and federal education, employment, housing, health, disability, and other benefits available to eligible veterans and their families.
 When you click on any of the resources in the curated lists, you will be leaving the Long Beach Public Library's website.

 Free online education and job assistance for veterans.